Shopify/liquid/_filters/last.md

 {{ my_array.last }}
 ```

-You can use `last` with dot notation when you need to use the filter inside a tag.
+You can use `last` with dot notation when you need to use the filter inside a tag:

 ```liquid
 {% raw %}